aweder05/CircuitPython/README.md

 ### Reflection
 What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
 Your ultimate goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.

+The hardest part about this assignment is trying to set up visual studio code to make it compatible with everything.
+It was also the very first time I had ever touched circuit python, and the language was very different to what I was used to; Arduino language.